juvalen/mongo-docker/README.md

 # Installs MongoDB cluster with docker containers in Google Cloud

-Creates a mongodb cluster based on docker images in Google Cloud, which are created with Terraform.
+This shows how to create a mongodb cluster based on docker images in Google Cloud compute engines, which are first created with Terraform.

 A docker swarm is built in the VMs to run docker containers to hold the mongo images.
 Configuration of docker swarm is made with ansible.